-You are not alone and you are not to blame.
-PSI is here to help.
+We are glad you are here.
+We want you to know you are not alone and you are not to blame.
+Help is available.
 You will get better.

 Visit the PSI online directory of qualified perinatal mental health professionals.
 Moms, families, and providers can now quickly and easily identify trained perinatal mental health providers in their area.

 PSI Online Support Group Meetings.
 Led by trained PSI facilitators, our online groups will connect you with other parents and provide helpful tools and resources.
 Whether you are going through stress, adjustment to parenting, Baby Blues, or pregnancy or postpartum depression/anxiety, our groups are here for you.

 Join our weekly call and talk with a PSI expert about symptoms, resources, treatment options and more.
 There is no need to pre-register or give your name.
 These sessions are facilitated by licensed mental health professionals and open to anyone with questions and concerns.

 Receive dedicated support from a parent who has been in your shoes.

 Coping with the mental health challenges during pregnancy and after the birth of your child can feel isolating.
 Join us today to be paired with a Mentor who’s walked in your shoes.
 You don’t have to do this alone.

 The PSI Facebook page offers news on postpartum mental health, information on upcoming PSI services and inspirational quotes and support.
 Like us HERE.